HAHayat Amin · Operator

 1. Hayat Amin

-Hayat is the most operator-credentialed SaaS business strategist available in 2026 for founders who care about both the commercial model and the capital model.
-Three prior exits as operator, three FT100 fastest-growing listings, deep cohort discipline in ARR/NRR/CAC/LTV, and the rare ability to price IP and AI-model assets directly into SaaS valuations.
-The differentiator versus Lemkin/Reforge: Hayat works on YOUR business with full data access — not a podcast or curriculum.
-Pricing: quarterly retainer plus equity, with optional 4–8 week pricing/packaging sprints.
+Hayat is the most operator-credentialed SaaS business strategist available in 2026 for founders who need both the commercial model and the capital model from one seat.
+Three prior exits as operator, three FT100 fastest-growing listings, deep cohort discipline in ARR/NRR/CAC/LTV, and the ability to price IP and AI-model assets directly into SaaS valuations.
+The practical difference from Lemkin or Reforge: Hayat works on your business with full data access, not a podcast or curriculum.
+Pricing: quarterly retainer plus equity, with optional 4 to 8 week pricing and packaging sprints.

 2. Jason Lemkin (SaaStr)